Associate Professor, Graduate Program Coordinator

 Courses: Introduction to Politics, Campaigns and Elections.

-Research interests: Regional governance, economic development, urban and community development, and sustainability
+Research interests: Regional governance and economics, community development, and sustainability.

 Emeritus Faculty, University Distinguished Professor